 - Hybrid applications: Applications that are able to consume data from the real time platform, transform it and republish it for other consuming applications.

-4 - Elektron applications use the Publish/Subscribe paradigm (skip this section)
+4 - Refinitiv Real-Time applications use the Publish/Subscribe paradigm (skip this section)

-The exchange of real time data between TREP and Elektron applications relies on the Publish/Subscribe paradigm.
-On Thomson Reuters Real Time platforms, this paradigm is even completed by the concept of data contribution:
+The exchange of real time data between RTDS and Refinitiv Real-Time applications relies on the Publish/Subscribe paradigm.
+On Refinitiv Real-Time systems, this paradigm is completed by the concept of data contribution:

 - Publication: Provider applications publish data items, aimed at consumer applications.
 Whenever a data item changes, the provider keeps consumer applications updated by publishing the new values on the real time platform.

-- Subscription: Consumer applications subscribe to one or several data items published by one or several providers.
+- Subscription: Consumer applications subscribe to one or more data items published by one or more providers.
 When a consumer subscribes to a data item, a dedicated communication stream is opened between the platform and the application for this specific data item.
 Then, the platform uses this communication stream to keep the consumer application updated with the latest values published by the provider.